nescampos/qloohackathon/README.md

-# Restaurant Assistant
+# Traveler Assistant

-An intelligent conversational assistant that helps users discover restaurants based on specific criteria like location, cuisine type, dietary preferences, and amenities.
-The assistant uses the [Qloo API](https://www.qloo.com/) to provide accurate, real-time restaurant information across multiple communication channels.
+An intelligent conversational assistant that helps users discover both restaurants and a wide variety of other places (such as parks, hotels, shopping malls, markets, cultural centers, etc.) based on specific criteria like location, type, amenities, and preferences.
+The assistant uses the [Qloo API](https://www.qloo.com/) to provide accurate, real-time information across multiple communication channels.

-## 🍽️ What This Assistant Does
+## 🍽️🗺️ What This Assistant Does

+This assistant specializes in:
+- Restaurant discovery with advanced filtering capabilities.
+- Discovery of other places of interest (parks, hotels, shopping malls, markets, cultural centers, etc.) with flexible filters.
+- Remembering your preferences and previous queries thanks to its conversation memory, so you don't have to repeat information in long or multi-turn conversations.

-This assistant specializes in restaurant discovery with advanced filtering capabilities.
-It understands natural language queries and can filter restaurants by:
+It understands natural language queries and can filter results by a wide range of criteria.

-### 🗺️ Location-Based Queries
+### 🏙️ Examples of Searches

+#### Restaurant Searches
 - "Restaurants in Providencia"
 - "What restaurants are there in Las Condes?"
 - "Places to eat in downtown Santiago"